 Your tracker is set to scan for the Safe Zone every 60 seconds when movement is detected.
 Once the tracker determines it has left the Safe Zone, it will connect to the cellular network and provide the Pintrac server with the tracker location information.
 Typically, you will be notified within one to two minutes of your pet either leaving or entering a Safe Zone.
 Timing may also be impacted, depending on your cellular network coverage.

 This all depends on your use cases.
 As long as the Pet Tracker is inside the Safe Zone, the device is using very little battery.
 However, when you leave the Safe Zone, your device will connect to the cellular network to enable live tracking or locate now.
 Connecting to the cellular network requires greater amounts of battery.

 - Pet is within Safe Zone. ~2-3 days

-- Pet has no Safe Zone and is connected to a cellular network with no live tracking. ~1 day
+- Pet has no Safe Zone and is connected to LTE with no live tracking. ~1 day

 - Continuous live tracking ~1 hour.
 Live tracking has the biggest impact on battery life

 Depending on how you mix the use cases, the battery life will vary.

 Line up the three round pogo pins, insert the battery into the tracker unit and twist slowly clockwise until you hear or feel a click.
 Once your battery is properly installed, the green lights on the tracker will turn on.